Mugdhashrivastava/Algolia/README.md

 1. Create folder of project and open vs code in it
 2. Inside project create src folder (since we are using parcel we will follow this method of folder structure as parcels package.json has this kind of source)
 3. Folder structure of our project :

-4.
-- mermaid feature by markdown which is already supported by github is used here to make flowchart
+- mermaid feature by markdown is used here to make flowchart which is already supported by github

 # Basic Project hierarchy